MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ExchangeSearch.md

 # Test-ExchangeSearch

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Test-ExchangeSearch cmdlet to test that Exchange Search is currently enabled and is indexing new e-mail messages in a timely manner.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Test-ExchangeSearch cmdlet to test that Exchange Search is currently enabled and is indexing new email messages in a timely manner.